Tackling fluffy clouds: robust field boundary delineation across global agricultural landscapes with Sentinel-1 and Sentinel-2 Time Series: Methods

 \subsubsection{Single Input time series: UNet macro-topology}

 For modelling single input (S1 or S2) time series of observations, we adopt a PTAViT 2D model to account for 3D structure, by using the PTAViT3D Stages.
 Details for both the 3D Stage (Fig. \ref{ptvitstage:suba}) and UNet macrotopology (Fig. \ref{ptvitstage:subb}) of this implementation can be seen in Figure \ref{ptvitstage}.
 We note that in this architecture, the encoder and decoder are symmetric, as this is depicted by the same number of stages used in the encoder and the decoder.
 Crucially, the Time dimension is kept along all of the blocks of the module, i.e. there is no pooling or dimensionality reduction along the time dimension.
-All exchange of information through various time snapshots is achieved with the 3D version of the PTAttention3D.
+All exchange of information through various time snapshots is achieved with the 3D version of the attention, PTA3D.
 This is in contrast with the alteration of the spatial dimension that is gradually reduced in the encoder and increased again in the decoder.

 At the end of the 3D features created, we attach another PTAViT3D stage before compacting the time dimension to create the final filtered multitasking segmentation predictions.
 The multitasking segmentation head is the standard we have used in our previous work developed in \citep{DIAKOGIANNIS202094} and used in various semantic segmentation publications \citep{WALDNER2020111741,rs13183707,rs13112197}.
+This head predicts in a causal way the extent, boundaries and distance transform of each field (or class for the case of multiple classes segmentation).